wifisensing/PicoScenes-Manual/source/installation.rst

 One of the most welcomed features of the PicoScenes is the concurrent operation of multiple RF frontends, i.e., simultaneous CSI measurement or packet injection on a NIC or SDR array.
 To help you get the hardware ready quickly, we share our hardware preparation experience, mainly focusing on the multi-devices setup.

-Installation for (Multiple) QCA9300 or IWL5300 NICs
+Installation of (Multiple) QCA9300 or IWL5300 NICs
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 We recommend three multi-NIC installation methods.